 Still a great month for a variety of birds, pondlife, bugs and butterflies.
 Everything is still in bloom.
 Nesting birds might be having their second sitting of babies in July.
 Watch out for Flycatcher, Swallow and House Martin young.

 The excitement of spring and summer activity is gradually coming to the end but you will still see a host of wildlife and fledglings.

 Autumn / Winter

-Last year Olivia saw Black Cap in the winter, usually a summer visitor to the UK at Gwalia it’s a winter one!
-2014 we had a wild fox in the garden, it’s actually really rare for us to see a fox in the countryside as they are very shy, in fact up until now we’ve never seen one on our land.
+Occasionally we see a Black Cap in the winter, usually a summer visitor to the UK at Gwalia it’s a winter one!
+We had a wild fox in the garden, it’s actually really rare for us to see a fox in the countryside as they are very shy, in fact up until now we’ve never seen one on our land.
 We’d rather not see them in the garden however as it makes us nervous for the chickens, fortunately the fox left and all the chickens are OK.
 Winter is a good time to see the badger trails that run through and nearby Gwalia.
 Also woodcock and many garden birds – blue tits, nuthatches, great tits, coal tits, sparrows, wrens, bullfinches, chaffinches, mistlethrush.
 The Cabin is the best place at Gwalia to see longtail tits, which are unusual and get us quite excited.

 Winter 2015/16 saw a rise in the number of longtail tits who fly around in little gangs and are terribly cute.
 We also gold crests which is rare for us and quite exciting, along with the wrens they seem to have a had a very good year in 2015.
 This winter we also saw otters both in our garden and frolicking in the stream next to the Cabin.
 This was a wonderful sight for us and it was exhilarating to be able to watch them play and feed from just a few metres away.